This post may contain affiliate links. Read my disclosure policy here.

 I love to create.
 Sewing, crafting, writing, photographing — I always need to be making something.

-But this last year I have been so busy with blogging projects and photographing weddings, I haven’t had any time to sew or knit.
+Each year I get so busy with blogging projects and photographing weddings, that I never take enough time to sew or knit.
 And I miss it so much.

-My sewing machine had been sitting untouched, collecting dust and waiting for the one time of year I HAVE to pause everything and sew like a mad woman — Halloween!
+My sewing machine sits untouched, collecting dust and waiting for the one time of year I HAVE to pause everything and sew like a mad woman — Halloween!

 Yes, it is true, I LOVE the excuse to design costumes, sew, and share DIY Halloween costumes for girls.

 I had SO much fun making their costumes.

 The girls started planning their costumes in the summer.
 Olivia knew all year that she wanted to be a unicorn.
 Sophia struggled for a while before deciding to be a bunny.
 And Julia couldn’t decide for weeks until finally choosing to be a “fancy” fox.